Findymail/pennant-posthog-driver/README.md

+# Pennant Posthog Driver

+## Presentation
 This package wrap Posthog Feature flag to Pennnant package.

 After installation, you can use Pennant facade to check feature flag from Posthog.

-Important Note : if posthog throw exception, it will alwaays return false when check feature flag
+__Important Note__ : if posthog throw exception, it will always return false when check feature flag

+## Configuration
 Adding configuration :

 edit pennant.php config file and add this as stores :